Siebel Installation Guide for UNIX > Creating the Siebel Installation Image on the Network > Preparing to Create a Siebel Installation Image >

 - You must place the Siebel module JAR files and the Siebel Image Creator files in the appropriate directory or directories, as described in Determining the Location for the Siebel Media Files and the Siebel Image.

 You must place at least one JAR file representing a Siebel module in the directory where you run Siebel Image Creator, referred to here as the JAR files directory.
 Doing so enables the utility to determine the version of the Siebel image that is to be created.
-For example, running Siebel Image Creator in the 184.108.40.206 or 220.127.116.11 JAR files directory creates a Siebel image for that version.
+For example, running Siebel Image Creator in the Siebel CRM version 18.104.22.168 or version 22.214.171.124 JAR files directory creates a Siebel image for that version.
 If the directory contains JAR files with multiple versions, then the utility prompts for the version when you start it.

 It is strongly recommended that all of the Siebel module JAR files for the same version be located in the same directory (the JAR files directory).
 Optionally, some JAR files might be located in one or more other directories that you specify while running Siebel Image Creator.